 What do you get with ProtonVPN free trial account?

 If you opt for the 7-day free trial, you’ll actually get to use all the features and perks of its Plus plan.
-The Plus plan gives you access to all basic and advanced features including 5 simultaneous VPN connections, Secure Core, fast speeds, excellent unblocking and much more.
+The Plus plan gives you access to all basic and advanced features including 10 simultaneous VPN connections, Secure Core, fast speeds, excellent unblocking, and much more.

-The free trial version even gives you access to 620+ servers in 40+ countries worldwide.
-These servers do work with torrenting, supports AES 256-bit encryption and works with most streaming services.
+The free trial version even gives you access to hundreds of servers in 50+ countries.
+These servers do work with torrenting, supports AES 256-bit encryption, and works with most streaming services.
 And the best part is, you don’t have to provide any credit card details.

 For the complete features list and pros and cons of this VPN, check out the full ProtonVPN review.

 If the 7-day trial period is not enough for you to fully test out ProtonVPN, you can always go with the 30-day refund policy.
 You do get 30-days to test out the service and you can claim a refund whenever you feel like it.